kelvin0/PyXML2PDF/README.md

 Tutorial
 =========

-1) Create an xml file named : sample.xml

-2)Paste the following in sample.xml and save it
+1) Create an xml file named 'sample.xml'.
+Paste the following in it then save it.

     <rlxml>
 	<head>